 There are several types of businesses that can take advantage of this channel to reach their audience.

 - If your business has a physical location and your business serves customers in the area.

 - Businesses that don’t have a physical location in the traditional sense (e.g. if you run your business out of your home office) but still serve a local market.

-- Businesses that have franchises or chains that exist in many local markets (we call these types of businesses multi location businesses).
+- Businesses that have franchises or chains that exist in many local markets (we call these types of businesses multi-location businesses).

 Search engines like Google, Bing, and Yahoo provide a bulk of web traffic to websites across the globe.
 Optimizing for them is something you can definitely do with the right strategies.

-If you’re skeptical about the value SEO in general (many business owners are) then you may be one of the few people who do not use Google to find things online — otherwise you’re completing ignoring how people, including yourself, find information and businesses these days.
+If you’re skeptical about the value SEO in general (many business owners are) then you may be one of the few people who do not use Google to find things online — else you’re completing ignoring how people, including yourself, find information and businesses these days.